elunna/nerfhack-changelog/README.md

   * Artifact wish #2: 1 in 2 chance of success (50%)
   * Artifact wish #3: 1 in 3 chance of success (33%)
   * And so on.

+### Genocide has been nerfed and renamed to Exile
+* A renaming was in order because genocide was heavily nerfed and functions differently from vanilla NetHack.
+* Permanent dungeon-wide monster genocides are no longer allowed.
+* An uncursed scroll of exile works to wipe out a single species of monster that is in close proximity to the player.
+* A blessed scroll of exile wipes out a single species on the level.
+* All other effects are identical to the scroll of genocide in vanilla.
+* Genocides from thrones have been replaced with a generous gift of gold.

 ### Slow Luck timeouts (modified)
 In NerfHack, Luck items greatly slow down Luck timeout rather than stopping it completely - this is similar to how it works in UnNetHack.
 However, the timeouts have been modified and extended to cover negative base luck situations.
 The timeouts have also been reduced heavily from the UnNetHack calculations.